Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 One specific portion of the temporal lobe, Wernicke's area, plays a key role in speech comprehension.
 Another portion, Broca's area, underlies the ability to produce (rather than understand) speech.
 Patients with damage to Wernicke's area can speak clearly but the words make no sense, while patients with damage to Broca's area will fail to form words properly and speech will be halting and slurred.
 These disorders are known as Wernicke's and Broca's aphasia respectively; an aphasia is an inability to speak.

-The occipital lobe contains most of the visual cortex, and is the visual processing center of the brain.
-Cells on the posterior side of the occipital lobes are arranged as a spatial map of the retinal field.
+The occipital lobe contains most of the visual cortex and is the visual processing center of the brain.
+Cells on the posterior side of the occipital lobe are arranged as a spatial map of the retinal field.
 The visual cortex receives raw sensory information through sensors in the retina of the eyes, which is then conveyed through the optic tracts to the visual cortex.
 Other areas of the occipital lobe are specialized for different visual tasks, such as visuospatial processing, color discrimination, and motion perception.
 Damage to the primary visual cortex (located on the surface of the posterior occipital lobe) can cause blindness, due to the holes in the visual map on the surface of the cortex caused by the lesions.

 The Parietal Lobe